Gonzaga staying put in WCC, AD Roth confirms

 According to the newspaper, Roth met with university president Thayne McCulloh on Monday and finalized the decision.

-Over the weekend, Mountain West commissioner Craig Thompson had told the San Diego Union-Tribune that the conference did not expect the Bulldogs to become its newest member, citing changes the WCC made to its scheduling and revenue distribution.
+Over the weekend, MWC commissioner Craig Thompson told the San Diego Union-Tribune that the conference did not expect the Bulldogs to become its newest member, citing changes the WCC made to its scheduling and revenue distribution.

 "You look at what the West Coast Conference did to accommodate them," Thompson told the newspaper.
 "Congratulations, that's a good deal for them.
 There are just some things in there that I don't think our membership would have accepted.